avsteele/C_Programming_Notes/site/2-Writing_Programs.md

 # 2 - Writing `C` Programs

 Time to write and run your first `C` program on the computer.
-We are going to get set up so you can code right in your web browser.
+We are going to get set up so you can code right in your web browser using the website <reaplit.com>

-> TODO: Link to video showing how to set up at replit.
+> TODO: Link to video showing how to set up at replit.com

 > You might not need the video, you can just go to [REPLIT.com](https://replit.com), create an account, then "Make a new Repl" then choose the `C` template.